The Third Half: Background

 The Third Half depicts the history of 7,148 Macedonian Jews who were deported to the gas chambers of Treblinka by the Bulgarian administrative and military authorities, who were cooperating with the Nazi regime.
 In February 1943, Bulgaria and Germany signed an agreement stipulating the deportation of Bulgarian Jews to camps in Poland.
 In March 1943, Bulgarian police rounded up the Jews of Thrace and Macedonia at night and placed them in detention camps under extremely harsh conditions.
 Their property and their houses were confiscated prior to their deportation in late March.
 Sealed trains transported 11,384 Jews, mainly via the Danube River, to death camps, from which almost none returned.
 The film was inspired by the true story of the FC Macedonia football team.
-The film is based also on an interview to the Shoah Foundation on that story given in 1998 by Neta Koen (current name Marija Mladenovska) a Macedonian Holocaust survivor.
-The Jewish coach of FC Macedonia Illés Spitz who is also a Macedonian Holocaust survivor was rescued by the Bulgarian club's managers.
+The film is based also on an interview with the Shoah Foundation on that story given in 1998 by Neta Cohen, a Macedonian Holocaust survivor, with the character Rebecca Cohen created on the basis of her life.
+The character Rudolph Spitz was created on the basis of the life and career of the Jewish coach of FC Macedonia Illés Spitz, who is also a Macedonian Holocaust survivor and was rescued by the Bulgarian club's managers.